 At this point, Visual Studio switches to debug mode, opening the source code of the routine being debugged in step mode, positioned on the first statement.

-If the initial routine you debug has one or more arguments, a popup will show up with a grid (a row per each argument and three columns: one for the argument, one for the argument value (this is editable) and one for nullifying that argument value (a checkbox)).
-After setting up all the argument values, you can press OK to start the debug session, or Cancel to cancel the debug session.
+If the initial routine you debug has one or more arguments, a pop-up will show up with a grid (a row per each argument and three columns: one for the argument, one for the argument value (this is editable) and one for nullifying that argument value (a checkbox)).
+After setting up all the argument values, you can pressto start the debug session, or to cancel the debug session.

 A copy of the original version of each instrumented routine (the